-The store will replace plastic with a number of refill stations, where customers will be able to stock up on dried goods such as pasta, cereals, tea and coffee and then weigh it and price it up.
+The store has replaced plastic with a number of refill stations, where customers will be able to stock up on dried goods such as pasta, cereals, tea and coffee and then weigh it and price it up.
 Customers will be able to bring their own re-usable containers to the store and fill up to their heart’s content.
 Fruit and veg will also be sold “naked”, with plastic being eradicated from packaging.

 The concept aims to reduce plastic waste, and help customers become more environmentally friendly – with a company aim to reduce plastic use by 15% this year.
 The store will also feature ‘reverse’ vending machines where customers can bring plastic bottles and cans for recycling.

 Asda believes their green initiative on trial in Middleton will save an estimated one million pieces of plastic a year.
 Asda’s commitment is to generate zero carbon emissions by 2040.
 They aim to reduce their waste by 50% and have a net regenerative impact on the environment by 2050.

 Speaking of the project back in, chief exec Roger Burnley has said: